Forensic Scientist

 Once the DNA is extracted, it is cut into __ by certain ___ that act as Chemical__

-Asked by Saihara about 6 years ago
+Asked by Saihara over 6 years ago

 Sorry, I think that's something I used to know years ago but have since forgotten.
 I know the DNA can be cut, maybe by enzymes? into the sections of short tandem repeats.
 But I haven't done DNA analysis in 20 years, so my skills are not up to date.
 Sorry I couldn't help!